 Not only does BAC contains all vitamins, including a full Vitamin B Complex, vitamins A, D, K, E & C, BUT it also contains all co-dependent nutrients for these vitamins to be functional and active for human assimilation.

 As BAC is a complete and balanced food, you don’t have to worry about dosages.
 You cannot make a mistake with mixing and matching like you can with isolated and separate vitamins and minerals.
 You don’t even have to worry about taking it with or without foods.
 All you need is water alongside.
 When you take BAC, you automatically get completeness and perfect ratios.
 BAC is known for balance and synergy between of the vitamins and minerals that your body needs.
-The way nature makes nutrients cannot be replicated by chemist, and it is not likely to be replicated ever.
+The way nature makes nutrients cannot be replicated by chemistry, and it is not likely to be replicated ever.
 A small amount of vitamin C occurring in a green pepper is tremendously more nutritionally functional than 1,000 mg of ascorbic acid from a bottle.
 Furthermore, when you take vitamin supplements, you are taking risks with mixing and matching isolate and synthetic compounds that fall in the chemical category.

 You CANNOT sustain life by eating multi-vitamins and minerals as supplements.